 - Stir in chicken broth, both soups, diced tomatoes and green chilies, salt and spices.
 Return the shredded chicken to the pan.
 Cook, stirring occasionally, for about 5 minutes, until mixture is heated through.

-- Cover and bake for 40 minutes.
-Uncover and bake an additional 10-15 minutes, or until golden brown and bubbly.
+- Cover and bake at 350° for about 40 minutes.
+Uncover and bake for and additional 5-10 minutes.
 Let stand 10 minutes before serving.

 Never miss a Let’s Dish Recipe: